 Response to Items a), b): No Impact.
-The proposed project would not conflict with the County's congestion management program as established by the San Bernardino Associated Governments.
-The current proposed project description and cost are not consistent with relevant transportation planning documents, though the proposed project is included in SCAG's 2020-2045 RTP/SCS under Project ID 4120198 and SCAG's 2021 FTIP under Project ID 20190010.
-SBCTA is currently in the process of coordinating with SCAG to amend the FTIP so that the project description and total project cost, as reflected in the FTIP, match the project description and cost listed in Chapter 1, Proposed Project, of this document.
-With implementation of measure TRA-2, the FTIP will be amended prior to project approval and adoption of the final environmental document.
+The project would not conflict with the County's congestion management program as established by the San Bernardino Associated Governments.
+The project is included in SCAG's 2020-2045 RTP/SCS under Project ID 4120198, amended on November 4, 2021 and denoted as Amendment #1, and SCAG's 2021 FTIP under Project ID 20190010, amended as FTIP Amendment #21-06 on July 16, 2021.

 Additionally, the City of Colton General Plan - Mobility Element include policies that support circulation system improvements.
 Policy M1.2 of the City of Colton General Plan states that the City of Colton will "view all transportation improvements as opportunities to improve safety, access, and mobility for all travelers in Colton" and Policy M-3.3 states that the City of Colton will "maintain the City's transportation infrastructure in good condition" (City of Colton 2013).
 Goal M-3 of the City of Colton General Plan states that the City will "develop a safe, efficient, and attractive street system that provides capacity to meet existing and future demand" and Goal M-4 states that the City of Colton will "provide appropriate access, logical configuration, and adequate capacity at freeway interchanges, street and rail intersections, and at bridges."
-The proposed project would help to fulfill the requirements in aforementioned policies.
-The proposed project also addresses bicycle and pedestrian modes of travel.
+The project would help to fulfill the requirements in the aforementioned policies.
+The project also addresses bicycle and pedestrian modes of travel.
 Specifically, it upgrades bicycle access from Class III to Class II by use of a striped bicycle lane on the overcrossing, along with a wider raised sidewalk for pedestrian access.
 It also addresses Americans with Disabilities Act access with up-to-date curb ramps, crossing activators, and tactile sensors.
-The Air Quality Report (Caltrans 2021) prepared for the project concludes the project would have no meaningful effect on regional capacity or daily VMT in the transportation study area.
+The Air Quality Report (Caltrans 2021a) prepared for the project concludes the project would have no meaningful effect on regional capacity or daily VMT in the transportation study area.
 Therefore, no impact would occur.
-The proposed project would not conflict with an applicable congestion management program, including, but not limited to, level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways.
+The project would not conflict with an applicable congestion management program, including, but not limited to, level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways.
 No impacts are anticipated in this regard.

 Response to Item c): No Impact.
-The proposed project would not substantially increase hazards because of a design feature or incompatible uses.
-In general, it is anticipated that the proposed project would make operational improvements and reduce local traffic congestion along Mt.
+The project would not substantially increase hazards because of a design feature or incompatible uses.
+In general, it is anticipated that the project would make operational improvements and reduce local traffic congestion along Mt.
 Vernon Avenue at the I-10 interchange.
 Therefore, no impact would occur.

 Response to Item d): Less than Significant Impact.
 Construction activities may have the potential to result in temporary, localized, site-specific disruptions involving partial and/or complete roadway and lane closures and detours during the construction period.
-This could lead to an increase in delay times for emergency response vehicles during construction; however, the proposed project would include the preparation and implementation of a TMP (Measure TRA-1, below), which would avoid or minimize any potential impacts.
+This could lead to an increase in delay times for emergency response vehicles during construction; however, the project would include the preparation and implementation of a TMP (Measure TRA-1, below), which would avoid or minimize any potential impacts.
 In addition, construction of the project will be staged by constructing part of the bridge structure to the east of the existing structure first in order to minimize traffic disturbances and maintain all possible traffic movements during construction.
 Impacts would be less than significant during the construction period.

-The following avoidance and/or minimization measure would be implemented to minimize potential Transportation impacts.
+The following avoidance and/or minimization measure would be implemented to minimize potential Transportation impacts:

-- TRA-1: Prior to construction, SBCTA will develop a TMP to avoid and/or minimize potential impacts on emergency services and commuters during construction. - TRA-2: Prior to project approval and adoption of the final environmental document, SBCTA will coordinate with SCAG to amend the RTP and FTIP to reflect the latest project description and cost.
+TRA-1: Prior to construction, SBCTA will develop a TMP to avoid and/or minimize potential impacts on emergency services and commuters during construction.